 If you meet the eligibility requirements for Colorado Initial Principal License, you may apply upon successful completion of the first year through the Colorado Department of Education (CDE).
 The University of Denver has not yet determined whether the program meets licensure requirements in a state other than Colorado or in any U.S. protectorates.
 If you want to pursue licensure in a state other than Colorado, contact the state’s Board of Education to determine whether the program meets licensure requirements.

 You will need to complete 45 total credit hours.
-This includes 30 credit hours from the program certificate, plus 15 additional credit hours and an Action Research Capstone Project.
+This includes 30 credit hours from the certificate program, plus 15 additional credit hours including an Action Research Capstone Project.

 Approximate Completion Time